Voyz/ibind/docs/websocket/overview.md

 IBKR WebSocket behaviour is not fully uniform across topics.
 Some confirm subscription, some confirm unsubscription - for others subscription state is assumed after sending the appropriate payload.
 Some send partial updates.
 Some require REST pre-flight calls before subscribing.
 Some messages contain server-side identifiers that need to be tracked internally.

 IBind handles these quirks where practical, but it does not pretend the IBKR WebSocket API is simpler than it is.
-Broker-specific behaviour is documented separately under `IBKR-Specific Behaviour` [FIXME: docs link] so users can distinguish IBind design from IBKR quirks.
+Broker-specific behaviour is documented separately under [IBKR-Specific Behaviour](./ibkr-specific-behaviour/) so users can distinguish IBind design from IBKR quirks.

 ## When to use the WebSocket client